HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

 )
 }}

-Overall, about 16% of pages lazy load their LCP image on both desktop and mobile—a figure that has held steady since 2024\.
+Overall, about 16% of pages lazy load their LCP image on both desktop and mobile—a figure that has held steady since 2024.
 However, the composition has shifted: native loading="lazy" usage has increased slightly (from 9.5% to 10.4% on mobile, 10.2% to 11.5% on desktop), while custom approaches like hiding sources behind data-src attributes have decreased (from 6.7% to 5.9% on mobile).
-This shift toward native lazy loading is generally positive for the web—it's more standardized and works better with browser optimizations—but it doesn't solve the underlying issue of lazy loading being applied too broadly.
+Native `loading="lazy"` accounts for a larger share of LCP lazy-loading than custom approaches, indicating a shift toward standardized browser features.

 ### Loading Speed Conclusion